Andonome/lk/system/partitions.md

 > sudo tune2fs -i 1m /dev/sda1

-This thing can also make a new label for the system:
+This thing can also make a new label for the System:

 > sudo tune2fs -L new_name /dev/sdb3

 # Repair
-Start by unmounting the filesystem.
+Start by unmounting the fileSystem.

 > sudo umount /dev/sdc1